 Ethan’s dropped by because he needs a friend to talk to: he’s the only cop in Gotham who even thinks Batman might be good for the city, but the entire department’s put the Batman case on his shoulders, a la Jim Gordon’s position from Year One.
 Also, Alfred suuuucks at being inconspicuous (“It’s only a Ming” made me chuckle, though).

-Since we’ve only got five minutes left in the episode, Batman displays more genre savvy than all of his predecessors put together and just goes to the first clown-themed abandoned building he sees.
+Since we’ve only got five minutes left in the episode, the Batman displays more genre savvy than all of his predecessors put together and just goes to the first clown-themed abandoned building he sees.
 In a cute touch, it’s named “Monarch”, presumably after the playing card factory that usually pops up in Joker origin stories.

 Joker comes right out to greet his new guest, and winds up for another joke.